Azure/ResourceModules/docs/wiki/Getting started - Scenario 3 Contribute.md

-Depending on the contribution you would like to make, the number and execution of the required steps may vary.
+Depending on the contribution you would like to make, the number and implementation of the required steps may vary.

 We identify 3 kinds of contributions: